cartheur/ideal/README.md

 ```
 ## 1.4: Behavioral analysis of an embodied system based on its activity trace

 Table 1.4 shows the trace that you should see in the console if you ran Project 1.
-If you did not run it, we suggest you review the algorithm presented on the previous page to understand the trace.
+If you did not run it, review the algorithm presented on the previous section to understand the trace.

 ```
 Table 1.4: activity trace of a rudimentary embodied system.